Taiji (musician): Arrest and death

 Taiji died at the Commonwealth Health Center in Saipan.

-On July 11, 2011, Taiji was arrested in Saipan for an incident that took place on Delta Airlines Flight 298.
+On July 11, 2011, Taiji was arrested in Saipan for an incident that took place on Delta Air Lines Flight 298.
 During the flight's final approach from Japan to Saipan, a flight attendant said she heard loud noises and banging coming from business class, where she saw a female passenger with her arms wrapped around Taiji as he was kicking, yelling and throwing his body against the window.
 Although not mentioned in media reports at the time, this female passenger was Taiji's manager, with whom he was traveling, and the two had had an argument before the outburst.
-Taiji was restrained by other passengers and moved to another seat, but his aggression persisted as he continued to punch windows and kick seats.
-The flight attendant said she was kicked by Taiji several times.
-He faced federal charges in the United States District Court for the Northern Mariana Islands for interfering with the performance of a flight crew.
+Taiji was restrained by other passengers and moved to another seat, but Taiji continued to act aggressive and belligerent.
+The flight attendant said that she was kicked by Taiji several times.
+After the flight landed in Saipan, Taiji faced federal charges by the United States District Court for the Northern Mariana Islands for interfering with the performance of a flight crew.

-On the night of July 14, Taiji was found unconscious in his detention cell, appearing to have attempted suicide by hanging himself with a bed sheet.
-He was rushed to an intensive care unit at Saipan's Commonwealth Health Center, where he was observed to be brain dead.
-His comatose body was placed on life support.
-Taiji died at 11 am on July 17, at the age of 45, after his mother and Akatsuka made the decision to turn off his life support system.
+On the night of July 14, Taiji was discovered in a detention cell, hanging with a bed sheet.
+He was admitted to an intensive care unit at Saipan's Commonwealth Health Center, where he was observed to be brain dead.
+He was later put on life support.
+Taiji was pronounced dead at 11 am on July 17, at the age of 45, after his mother and Akatsuka made the decision to remove him from life support.

-According to Akatsuka, there are many suspicious circumstances regarding Taiji's death, such as the lack of strangulation marks on his neck, the fact that no autopsy was performed, and that the hospital lost his medical records.
+According to Akatsuka, there were many suspicious circumstances regarding Taiji's death, such as the lack of strangulation marks on his neck, the fact that no autopsy was performed, and that the hospital lost his medical records.
 In the fall of 2011, Akatsuka filed a criminal complaint against Taiji's manager for attempted fraud, alleging she used Taiji's mobile phone without his permission and impersonated him while sending several emails to Akatsuka asking her to transfer money into the manager's bank account.
-She also claimed the manager sent further emails impersonating Taiji to his friends immediately after his suicide attempt that concealed facts of his arrest and suicide and which alleged Taiji had had a fight with Akatsuka.
+She also claimed that the manager sent further emails impersonating Taiji to his friends immediately after his suicide attempt that concealed facts of his arrest and suicide and which alleged Taiji had had a fight with Akatsuka.
 In 2013, Akatsuka opened a petition on Change.org, titled "The Voiceless Truth", calling for an investigation into his death and for improvements in the way in which incidents involving Japanese nationals abroad are handled.
 She details the final days of the musician and her investigation into his death in her 2015 book, Taiji: Sawada Taiji.